tksunw/IoT/SONOS/README.md

 Sonos Favorites Fade In  Alarm:

-    Sonos (Favorites) Fade In Alarm - An alarm that fades in a Sonos speaker, or set of speakers, over a configurable lenght of time, to a configurable volume level.
+    Sonos (Favorites) Fade In Alarm - An alarm that fades in a Sonos speaker, or set of speakers, over a configurable length of time, to a configurable volume level.

     usage: sonos-fadein-alarm.py [-h] [-s SPEAKER] [-c CHANNEL] [-m MINUTES] [-v VOLUME] [-p]

     optional arguments:
-      -h, --help            show this help message and exit -S SPEAKER, --speaker SPEAKER
+      -h, --help            Show this help message and exit -S SPEAKER, --speaker SPEAKER
                             The Sonos speaker to use for the alarm -s SPEAKER, --slave SPEAKER